instana/go-sensor/instrumentation/instaawssdk/README.md

 - `TRACEPARENT`
 - `TRACESTATE`

-To avoid a collision, do not set them in your application code.
+To avoid collisions, it is recommended to avoid setting them in your application code.

 Known limitations:
 - Current instrumentation does not support asynchronous lambda invocation.